 - Help create a palate that works well for speech.

-In this palate reconstruction surgery, a plastic surgeon will:
+In palate repair surgery, a plastic surgeon will:

 What Else Should I Know?

-Children with a cleft palate with cleft lip can have other health problems, such as:
+A child with a cleft lip and palate can sometimes have other health problems, such as:

 - trouble feeding

 - dental problems